Michael Klim: Medal achievements

-In 2002 and 2003, due to chronic back and shoulder problems, Klim was inactive throughout these years.
+In 2002 and 2003, due to chronic back and shoulder problems, Klim was inactive.

-Klim failed to qualify for the 2004 Athens Olympics, but was later selected as part of the relay team, which came second behind USA in the 4×200m, race.
+Klim failed to qualify for the 2004 Summer Olympics, but was later selected as part of the relay team, which came second behind USA in the 4×200m race.
 The relay team did not win a medal in the 4x100m and failed to qualify for the medley relay final.